1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches: Nilpotent (Anti-)BRST Symmetries for the Target Space Variables and CF-Type Restriction: MBTSA

 We end this section with the following remarks.
-First, we note that our choice of $s_b\, \bar C = B$ and $s_{ab}\,C = \bar B$ implies that we have the following generalizations for the (anti-) ghost variables $(\bar C) C$ from the 1D ordinary spacetime manifold to the (1, 1)-dimensional (anti-)chiral super submanifolds of the (1, 2)-dimensional supermanifold, as follows
+First, we note that our choice of $s_b\, \bar C = B$ and $s_{ab}\,C = \bar B$ implies that we have the following generalizations for the (anti-)ghost variables $(\bar C) C$ from the 1D {\it ordinary} spacetime manifold to the (1, 1)-dimensional {\it (anti-)chiral} super submanifolds of the (1, 2)-dimensional supermanifold, as

 where the superscripts $(c)$ and $(ac)$ denote the {\it chiral} and {\it anti-chiral} super expansions.
-This observation, in a subtle manner, explains that the (anti-)chiral supervariable approach (ACSA) to BRST formalism [15-20] would be useful to us in our further discussions.
-Second, it can be checked that the absolute anticommutativity properties, for the phase space target variables (i.e. $x_\mu (\tau), \,p_\mu (\tau)$) w.r.t. the (anti-)BRST transformations, namely;
+This observation, in a {\it subtle} manner, explains that the (anti-)chiral supervariable approach (ACSA) to BRST formalism [15-18] would be useful to us in our further discussions.
+Second, it can be checked that the absolute anticommutativity ($s_b\, s_{ab} + s_{ab}\, s_b = 0$) properties, for the phase space target variables [i.e. $x_\mu (\tau), \,p_\mu (\tau)$] w.r.t. the off-shell nilpotent (anti-)BRST symmetry transformations, namely;

-are valid if and only if we apply the potential and power of the CF-type restriction (24).
+are valid if and only if we apply the power and potential of the CF-type restriction (24) from {\it outside}.
 Finally, we note that the requirement of the absolute anticommutativity of the (anti-)BRST symmetry transformations $s_{(a)b}$ on the (anti-)ghost variables, namely;